andi-nugroho/andi-nugroho/README.md

 ## About Me:

-I'm a Software Developer dedicated to crafting innovative solutions in the Blockchain space.

-Leveraging languages like TypeScript, Rust, Python and frameworks such as Hardhat & Next.js,

-I'm passionate about Web3's potential and thrive on complex challenges.

-Open to collaboration and new opportunities to build the decentralized future.
+I'm a Full Stack Developer dedicated to crafting innovative and robust web solutions.
+Leveraging languages like TypeScript, JavaScript, and Python, and frameworks such as Node.js, React, & Next.js, I build scalable applications from front to back.
+I'm passionate about the potential of modern web technologies to solve complex challenges and have a keen interest in the evolving decentralized space.
+Open to collaboration and new opportunities to build the future of the web.
 Let's connect!

 ## My Blog Articles: